-Our energy and natural resources lawyers deliver to our clients the focused, innovative sector advice they need, in Kenya and beyond.
+Our energy and natural resources lawyers deliver focused, innovative sector-specific advice to clients in Kenya and beyond.

 We are entering an era of unprecedented demand for power generation and transmission, especially in East Africa.
 This dynamic, together with the challenges we all face from climate crisis, is creating new opportunities for alternative energies and new technologies.